ggstuart/web-application-development/content/html-basics/default-flow/index.md

 }
 ```

-This explains the 8px *margin*.
-It also sets the *display* property to *block*.

-This is the *user agent stylesheet* applied by the browser, by default.
-Different elements will have different default styles.
+> Different elements will have different default styles.
 > [The Chrome default stylesheet](https://chromium.googlesource.com/chromium/src/third_party/+/master/blink/renderer/core/html/resources/html.css) includes hundreds of CSS rules.

 ## *block* elements

 All elements have a *display* property which determines how the element will behave.
 The *display* property is set to *inline* by default (which we will see later), but the browser sets this value to *block* for many common elements.

-> The difference between *block* and *inline* elements is critical to understand.

 The `<body>` element is a so-called [*block*](https://developer.mozilla.org/en-US/docs/Glossary/Block-level_content) element.
 Importantly, this means it will take up the full width of its container.
-In this case, the viewport itself is the container (or the `<html>` element, strictly speaking).
+In this case, the browser viewport is the container (or the `<html>` element, strictly speaking).
 The default `margin` on the `<body>` element creates the *8px* gap between the text and the edge of the viewport.

+> The difference between *block* and *inline* elements is critical to understand.

 A basic example of a *block* element is a `<div>`, these elements don't have any semantic meaning and they are often used to control layout, as we shall see in later exercises.
 Since *block* elements take up the full width of their container, what would happen if we wrapped each chunk of text in a `<div>` element?